satvik24/kabaddi/README.md

 # bit.ly/satvik24
-web shifted to -   game-man.business.site
+web shifted to -   khelkabaddi.business.site
 new tech,new features,and much more!!!!